 Falls are the leading cause of fatal and nonfatal injuries for older adults.
 But they’re not inevitable!
 Follow these simple guidelines to stay safe and active.

 Falls are all too common among older adults.
-In fact, one in four Americans ages 65 and older will fall this year, according to the National Council on Aging.
-That’s a big concern, because bouncing back isn’t always so simple.
+In fact, one in four Americans ages 65 and older will fall this year, according to the Centers for Disease Control and Prevention.
+Unfortunately, bouncing back isn’t always so simple.

-Falls are the top cause of injuries in seniors, including head injuries, fractures, and even spinal cord injuries, warns Cynthia J. Brown, M.D., director of the division of gerontology, geriatrics, and palliative care at the University of Alabama at Birmingham.
+Falls are the top cause of injuries in seniors, including head injuries, fractures, and even spinal cord injuries, warns Cynthia Brown, M.D., director of gerontology, geriatrics, and palliative care at the University of Alabama at Birmingham.

 In addition to maintaining an open dialogue with your doctor, there are some simple steps you can take to safeguard your home and reduce your risk of falls on the go.